 Prince County Hospital: (902) 438-4470

-- If you experience any unusual symptoms after your discharge from the hospital, go to the nearest Emergency Department.
+- If you experience any unusual symptoms after you are discharged from the hospital, go to the nearest Emergency Department.

 How can I avoid other illnesses while in hospital?